jumashafara/stat_lab_sys/readme.md

 # STAT LAB MANAGEMENT SYSTEM
 ## About
-* This project aims to create a computer laboratory management system for the school of satistics, Makerere University.
+* This project aimed to create a computer laboratory management system for the school of satistics, Makerere University.
 * It was assigned to me as part of the systems analysis course requirement projects

+## Testing
+* It is running at http://statlib.herokuapp.com/
+* You can use username **test1** and password **test123** to test the system

 ## Main Features
 * User authentication